-Pursuant to a second revolving line of credit arrangement with a bank, PBS Fort Wayne may borrow up to \$500,000, subject to certain terms and conditions.
-The line of credit arrangement expires on April 1, 2024.
-Interest is payable monthly at the bank's prime rate plus 0.75 percent (9.25 percent at September 30, 2023).
-There were no borrowings pursuant to this line of credit arrangement at September 30, 2023 and 2022.
+Pursuant to a second revolving line of credit arrangement with a bank, PBS Fort Wayne could borrow up to \$500,000, subject to certain terms and conditions.
+The line of credit arrangement expired on April 1, 2024.

 Substantially all of PBS Fort Wayne's receivables, equipment and certain other assets are pledged as collateral pursuant to the terms of the loan agreements.